-Why it hurts you: If there are too many subprime lenders represented in your credit mix, (which accounts for 10 percent of your score), it could cause credit card companies to think twice about giving you a card.
+Why it hurts you: If there are too many subprime lenders represented in your credit mix, (which accounts for 10% of your score), it could cause credit card companies to think twice about giving you a card.

 Lenders “look at what types of creditors you are doing business with, and some of them take issue with applicants who come in with a portfolio of subprime lenders,” said McClary.

-Subprime lenders are companies which market financial products to people with bad credit.
+Subprime lenders are companies that market financial products to people with bad credit.
 Subprime products tend to carry much higher interest rates to offset higher-risk customers.

 People often are tempted to close out accounts they no longer use, just to keep things simple.
 But doing so can have a negative effect on your credit score.